turrisxyz/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 used.
 Applications should enforce that `GasUsed <= GasWanted` - ie. tx execution should halt before it can use more resources than it requested.

-When `MaxGas > -1`, Tendermint enforces the following rules:
+When `MaxGas > -1`, Tendermint enforces the following rules:q

 - `GasWanted <= MaxGas` for all txs in the mempool
 - `(sum of GasWanted in a block) <= MaxGas` when proposing a block